terraform-ibm-modules/terraform-ibm-cbr/modules/fscloud/README.md

     }
     "mqcloud" : {
       "enforcement_mode" = "enabled"
-      "region"           = "eu-fr2" # BNPP region (region and/or instance_id is/are required for service 'mqcloud')
+      "region"           = "eu-fr2" # region and/or instance_id is/are required for service 'mqcloud'
       "global_deny"      = false
     }
     "IAM" : {